oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 ##### Creating the image with WIT

-At this point, you have staged all of the files needed for image `model-in-image:WLS-v1`; they include:
+At this point, you have staged all of the files needed for the image `model-in-image:WLS-v1`; they include:

   - `/tmp/mii-sample/model-images/weblogic-deploy.zip`
   - `/tmp/mii-sample/model-images/model-in-image__WLS-v1/model.10.yaml`